 Zhiyuan: Sizhen, what’s the use in crying now?

 Sizhen: He wants you there tomorrow.
 How do you plan to deal with him?

 Zhiyuan: I’m not going.

 Sizhen: You don’t have to go.
-Just pay him twenty million.
+Just pay him two hundred million.

-Zhiyuan: Twenty million!
+Zhiyuan: Two hundred million!
 How could I come up with that much?
 We’d better think of a way to deal with him.

 Sizhen: Oh, you get yourself into a fix and you want me to get you out of it.